fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 export default App
 ```

-Current application code can be found on [Github](https://github.com/fullstack-hy2020/part2-notes/tree/part5-1), branch <i>part5-1</i>.
+The current application code can be found on [Github](https://github.com/fullstack-hy2020/part2-notes/tree/part5-1), branch <i>part5-1</i>.
 If you clone the repo, don't forget to run _npm install_ before attempting to run the frontend.

 The frontend will not display any notes if it's not connected to the backend.
 You can start the backend with _npm run dev_ in its folder from Part 4.
 This will run the backend on port 3001.
 While that is active, in a separate terminal window you can start the frontend with _npm start_, and now you can see the notes that are saved in your MongoDB database from Part 4.

 Keep this in mind from now on.

 The login form is handled the same way we handled forms in
 [part 2](/en/part2/forms).
 The app state has fields for <i>username</i> and <i>password</i> to store the data from the form.
 The form fields have event handlers, which synchronize changes in the field to the state of the <i>App</i> component.
 The event handlers are simple: An object is given to them as a parameter, and they destructure the field <i>target</i> from the object and save its value to the state.

 ```js
 ({ target }) => setUsername(target.value)
 ```

 The method _handleLogin_, which is responsible for handling the data in the form, is yet to be implemented.

-Logging in is done by sending an HTTP POST request to server address <i>api/login</i>.
-Let's separate the code responsible for this request to its own module, to file <i>services/login.js</i>.
+Logging in is done by sending an HTTP POST request to the server address <i>api/login</i>.
+Let's separate the code responsible for this request into its own module, to file <i>services/login.js</i>.

 We'll use <i>async/await</i> syntax instead of promises for the HTTP request: